 TWO TYPES OF DIETARY CALCIUM

 There are two types of calcium ordinarily fed to backyard laying hens: crushed limestone, which layer feed already contains, and oyster shell, which we ordinarily offer to them in a dispenser or dish near their feeder.
-Crushed limestone can be thought of as a fast-release source of calcium because it’s small and is absorbed easily and quickly.
+Crushed limestone can be thought of as a fast-release source of calcium because it’s small and is absorbed easily and quickly by the hen.
 Oyster shell is more of a slow-release source of calcium because it is large and sits in the gizzard, getting ground up a little at a time before being absorbed by the hen.
 A form of slow-release calcium is important because eggshells are formed at night when the hen is asleep, not consuming calcium-containing feed.

 Of the approximately 25 hours needed to create an egg, 18-20 of them are dedicated to shell formation, which occurs overnight while a hen sleeps.
-A hen can use and replace the calcium it carries in its bloodstream up to 100 times overnight! #mindblown
+A hen can use and replace the calcium it carries in her bloodstream up to 100 times overnight! #mindblown